Data Breach Notification and Mitigation Sample Clauses

 Data Breach Notification and Mitigation.
 Business Associate agrees to notify Covered Entity of any Breach of Unsecured PHI promptly upon learning of the Breach.
 Business Associate’s notice to Covered Entity shall include such information as required by the HIPAA Regulations to be provided by a Business Associate in the event of a Breach.

 Data Breach Notification and Mitigation.
 8.1 Business Associate agrees to implement reasonable systems for the discovery and prompt reporting of any “breach” of “unsecured PHI” as those terms are defined by 45 C.F.R. § 164.402 or any “breach” of unencrypted “personal information” as those terms are defined by § 501.171, F.S. (collectively referred to as a “HIPAA Breach”).
-Business Associate will, following the discovery of a HIPAA Breach, notify Covered Entity immediately and in no event later than three (3) business days after Business Associate discovers such HIPAA Breach, unless Business Associate is prevented from doing so by 45 C.F.R. § 164.412 concerning law enforcement investigations.
-For purposes of reporting a HIPAA Breach to Covered Entity, the discovery of a HIPAA Breach shall occur as of the first day on which such HIPAA Breach is known to the Business Associate or, by exercising reasonable diligence, would have been known to the Business Associate.
-No later than seven (7) business days following a HIPAA Breach, Business Associate shall provide Covered Entity with sufficient information to permit Covered Entity to comply with the HIPAA Breach notification requirements set forth at 45 C.F.R. § 164.400 et seq as well as the notification requirements of § 501.171, F.S.
+Business Associate will, following the discovery of a HIPAA Breach, notify Covered Entity promptly and in no event later than five (5) business days after Business Associate discovers such HIPAA Breach, unless Business Associate is prevented from doing so by 45 C.F.R. § 164.412 concerning law enforcement investigations.
+For purposes of reporting a HIPAA Breach to Covered Entity, the discovery of a HIPAA Breach shall occur as of the first day on which such HIPAA Breach is known to the Business Associate or Business Associate has made determination of a breach of security or has reason to believe a breach occurred.
+No later than seven (7) business days following a HIPAA Breach, Business Associate shall provide Covered Entity with sufficient information to permit Covered Entity to comply with the HIPAA Breach notification requirements set forth at 45 C.F.R. § 164.400 et.
+Seq. as well as the notification requirements of § 501.171, F.S.
 Following a HIPAA Breach, Business Associate will have a continuing duty to inform Covered Entity of new information learned by Business Associate regarding the HIPAA Breach.

 Data Breach Notification and Mitigation.
 The obligations in this Section shall survive termination of this BAA and shall continue as long as Business Associate maintains PHI.